jgvlf/LangClaude/README.md

 # LangClaude
-A AI Agent built with LangChain + Claude SDK
+A AI Agent built with LangChain + Ollama